-Before 1947, India was divided into two main entities – The British India which consisted of 11 provinces and the Princely states ruled by Indian princes under subsidiary alliance policy.
-The two entities merged together to form the Indian Union, but many of the legacy systems in British India is followed even now.
-The historical underpinnings and evolution of the India Constitution can be traced to many regulations and acts passed before Indian Independence.
+The two entities merged to form the Indian Union, but many of the legacy systems in British India are followed even now.
+The historical underpinnings and evolution of the Indian Constitution can be traced to many regulations and acts passed before Indian Independence.

 Indian democracy is a Parliamentary form of democracy where the executive is responsible to the Parliament.
 The Parliament has two houses – Loksabha and Rajyasabha.
-Also, the type of governance is Federal, ie there is separate executive and legislature at Center and States.
+Also, the type of governance is Federal, ie there is a separate executive and legislature at the Center and States.
 We also have self-governance at local government levels.
-All these systems owe their legacy to the British administration.
-Let us see the historical background of the Indian Constitution and its development through the years.

 Regulating Act of 1773

-- The first step was taken by the British Parliament to control and regulate the affairs of the East India Company in India.
+- The first step was taken by the British Parliament to control and regulate the affairs ofย the East India Company in India.

 - It designated the Governor of Bengal (Fort William) as the Governor-General (of Bengal).